OceanBioME/OceanBioME.jl/paper/paper.md

 # Acknowledgements

-We would like to thank the ``Oceananigans`` contributors for their fantastic project, and particularly Gregory Wagner for his advice and support, we are also very grateful for the support and funding of the [Centre for Climate Repair at Cambridge](https://www.climaterepair.cam.ac.uk/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).
+We would like to thank the CLiMA team and ``Oceananigans`` contributors for their fantastic project.
+We are also very grateful for the support and funding of the [Centre for Climate Repair at Cambridge](https://www.climaterepair.cam.ac.uk/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).

 # References